botpress/botpress/docs/docs/overview/quickstart/installation.md

 ## Learn More

-Here is a video tutorial to help you set up Botpress on your computer.
-You can slow it down a bit to follow along.
+Here is a video tutorial to help you set up Botpress.
+Slow the video down a bit to follow along.

 - [Setting up on Windows](https://youtu.be/xf246NQyMj4)
 - [Setting up on Mac](https://youtu.be/SBv0QOXyHL4)